Request for Proposals: Academic Research in Auditing (2020)

 Proposal Deadline: Submission Closed

 The March 20th deadline for submitting proposals for the 2020 RAB grant cycle has passed.
-Thank you to those who submitted proposals this cycle.
 Please consider submitting a proposal next year.
 The Request for Proposals (RFP) will be released in November 2020, with proposals due Monday, March 15, 2021.

 The CAQ is interested in research questions that can substantively inform audit practice or address policy and regulatory issues that impact the profession.
 The list of 2020 suggested topic areas can be found here.